 Supported platforms and requirements

-CodeTwo Email Signatures for Office 365 consists of several components that are responsible for handling server-side and/or client-side signatures:
+CodeTwo Email Signatures for Office 365 consists of several components that are responsible for handling server-side and/or client-side signatures and automatic replies:

 - The administrator of a Microsoft 365 (Office 365) tenant configures the software via the CodeTwo Admin Panel, a web-based interface for registering new tenants to the service, accessing signature management as well as managing payments and other tenant-related options.

-- Email signatures are managed using a web app, accessed from the CodeTwo Admin Panel or directly at app.codetwo.com.
+- Email signatures and automatic replies are managed using a web app, accessed from the CodeTwo Admin Panel or directly at app.codetwo.com.
 Only the tenant's global admins and users delegated by the admin can use this app.

 - There are two add-ins that allow users to add signatures to emails directly in Outlook as they type a new message.
 You need to deploy either of them:

-- (recommended) the new CodeTwo Signatures Web Add-in for Outlook that works with Outlook for Windows and OWA (and soon with Outlook for Mac),
+- (recommended) the modern CodeTwo Signatures Web Add-in for Outlook that works with Outlook for Windows, new Outlook for Mac (early access) and Outlook on the web (OWA),

 - the classic CodeTwo Signatures Add-in for Outlook (COM Add-in) that works with Outlook for Windows only.